Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/server-certificates.md

 ---
 title: "Server certificates"
 linkTitle: "Server certificates"
-description: How to change and test the server certificate configurations used for https services
+description:
 weight: 1
 date: 2021-09-02
 ---

+How to change and test the server certificate configurations used for https services.

 ## Secure external access to services